GuanceCloud/datakit/internal/export/doc/en/inputs/diskio.md

 diskperf -Y
 ```

-The Datakit service needs to be restarted after successful execution.
+The DataKit service needs to be restarted after successful execution.

 ### Collector Configuration {#input-config}